 Nominations may only be made by Fellows of the British Academy.

-Nominating body: specialist advisory committee.
+Nominating body: relevant Section or specialist advisory committee, by rotation.

-2007: Professor Conor Fahy
+2007 Professor Conor Fahy

-2005: Mr Ronald Lightbown
+2005 Mr Ronald Lightbown

 You can download a list of Serena Medals awarded before 2000 here.